 Used to set the network namespace during the open call.
 Only supported on the Linux platform.

 '''

 debug: boolean()

 '''

 Enable or disable debug during the open call.
+Defaults to false.

 '''

-use registry: boolean()
+use_registry: boolean()

 '''

 Enable or disable use of the socket registry for this socket.
 This overrides the global value.
 Defaults to the global value, see use_registry/1.